andrebola/contrastive-mir-learning/README.md

 Finally, to train the model that combines CF and genre data using contrastive learning run the script `train.py` scpecifing the configuration `configs/contrastive_MF_gnr.json`.

+# Pre-trained models

+We already provide the pre-trained models that are located in the folder `models`.